-5. 143 Teachers & administrators -other benefits in the event of a mandated evacuation.
+5.143 Teachers & Administrators - Other Benefits in the Event of a Mandated Evacuation.

-- a) Departure transportation costs (one-way or open-ended round-trip economy class ticket) and stopover allowance for the employee and authorized dependents to the agreed overseas domicile, or other designated destination as determined by the Board of Directors when considering the duration of the Force Majeure closure. - b) As feasible, overseas-hire teachers and administrators shall receive shipment benefits for personal effects as defined in the employment contract at the end of the 90-day salary continuation period, or the end of the contract period, whichever is sooner, if the closure is permanent and/or employment contract is terminated.
+- a) Departure transportation costs (one-way or open-ended round-trip economy class ticket) for the employee and authorized dependents to the agreed overseas domicile, or other designated destination as determined by the Board of Directors when considering the duration of the Force Majeure closure. - b) As feasible, overseas-hire teachers and administrators shall receive shipment benefits for personal effects as defined in the employment contract at the end of the 90-day salary continuation period, or the end of the contract period, whichever is sooner, if the closure is permanent and/or employment contract is terminated.
 If conditions do not permit shipment, ISK will not be liable for loss of belongings. - c) The school is not obligated to pay transportation costs for any overseas-hire employee and/or dependents that choose to leave Nairobi prior to a Force Majeure declaration by the Board of Directors.